Databricks · DCGAE

 The generative AI applications market is projected to grow at a CAGR exceeding 46% through 2030, and employer demand for engineers who can bridge the gap between experimental LLM work and production-ready Databricks deployments continues to outpace supply.
 As Databricks is widely adopted across Fortune 500 companies for data and AI workloads, this certification carries strong recognition among employers already invested in the Databricks ecosystem.
 It complements other Databricks credentials (such as the Data Engineer Associate or ML Professional certifications) for practitioners building a comprehensive Databricks certification portfolio.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 620 questions.

 Explanation